Directory traversal attack: Percent encoding in URIs

 Some web applications attempt to prevent directory traversal by scanning the path of a request URI for patterns such as ../.
 This check is sometimes mistakenly performed before percent-decoding, causing URIs containing patterns like %2e%2e/ to be accepted despite being decoded into ../ before actual use.

 Double encoding

 Percent decoding may accidentally be performed multiple times; once before validation, but again afterwards, making the application vulnerable to Double percent-encoding attacks in which illegal characters are replaced by their double-percent-encoded form in order to bypass security countermeasures.
 For example, in a double percent-encoding attack, ../ may be replaced by its double-percent-encoded form %252E%252E%252F.
 This kind of vulnerability notably affected versions 5.0 and earlier of Microsoft's IIS web server software.

 UTF-8

-A badly implemented UTF-8 decoder may accept characters encoded using more bytes than necessary, leading to alternative character representations, such as %2e and %c0%ae both representing ..
+A badly implemented UTF-8 decoder may accept characters encoded using more bytes than necessary, leading to overlong encodings, such as %c0%ae instead of %2e to represent ..
 This is specifically forbidden by the UTF-8 standard, but has still led to directory traversal vulnerabilities in software such as the IIS web server.